Home » North Carolina » The Mountains Are Calling, The Ultimate Visit to Carolina’s Bryson City

 This most charming event in the evenings when the Synchronous fireflies (Photinus carolinus) light the underbrush.
 People commonly call these amazing creatures fireflies or lightning bugs.
 These are some rare species in the world known to synchronize their flashing patterns.
 For synchronous fireflies, the peak mating season usually begins in late May and ends in early June.
 It was delightful watching them each evening.
 You can enter the lottery for a slot through recreation.gov or pay through the nose with a guided tour company to see the Synchronous fireflies.
 However, there is a lot to be said about seeing them in your own backyard.

-Having the river steps from our rental cabin, we fished most evenings.
-The river is teeming with trout, smallmouth bass, and other fish.
-Fishing the river, I was able to catch an enormous Redhorse Sucker, on light tackle.
-Barry caught a nice brown trout using a Redington 9-foot 5-wt fly rod with a floating line that was perfect for fishing dry flies on this river.
-You can also fly fish other rivers in Great Smoky Mountain National Park.
+Since the river is just steps away from our rental cabin, we went fishing most evenings.
+The river is full of trout, smallmouth bass and various other fish.
+While fishing in the river, I caught a huge Redhorse Sucker using very light gear.
+Barry caught a nice brown trout with a Redington 9-foot 5-wt fly rod and a floating line which worked well for using dry flies in this river.
+You can also try fly fishing in different rivers within the Great Smoky Mountain National Park.

 There are many places to eat that can suit every taste while in Bryson City.
 Most restaurants are dog-friendly.